Tap-Payments/goSellSDK-iOS/README.md

 <a name="session_has_failed_to_start_callback"></a>
 ### Session Has Failed to Start Callback

 Notifies the receiver that session has failed to start and will not show the SDK UI on the screen.
 You might want to use this method if you are not using `PayButton` in your application and want to hide a loader because the session has failed.
 For the actual failure cause please implement other methods from this protocol and listen to the callbacks.
+Will be called in all modes.

 #### Declaration